+Here we report measurements of incident-energy-dependent O $K$-edge RIXS to investigate the nature of the conducting carriers of superconducting LSCO with the doping concentration $x = 0.12$.
+Figure 2(a) shows the scattering geometry of our RIXS measurements.
+LSCO has a quasi-two-dimensional (2D) crystal structure with stacked CuO$_2$ layers .
+This system is theoretically expected to exhibit acoustic plasmons\cite{greco2019}.
+Whereas optical spectroscopy is limited to measurements of nearly zero momentum transfer, RIXS can probe the dispersion of acoustic plasmons in cuprates\cite{Hepting2018,Lin2019,Nag2020}.
+However, the conclusion drawn from O $K$-edge RIXS results\cite{Nag2020} are inconsistent with EELS results\cite{Mitrano2018,Husain2019}.
+Our RIXS measurements explain the discrepancy between the EELS and RIXS results.

-The mother compound La$_{2}$CuO$_4$ is an antiferromagnet, in which the Cu ion has an electronic configuration $3d^9$ with a hole of $d_{x^{2} - y^{2}}$ symmetry.
-The system is a charge-transfer insulator because strong correlation effects split the conduction band into the lower and upper Hubbard bands (UHB).
-In the hole-doped phase, antiferromagnetic correlations are reduced and a metallic state appears, as demonstrated in recent band theory studies \cite{Furness2018}.
-The X-ray absorption spectrum\cite{chen1992} (XAS) of O $K$-edge shows that the doped holes are distributed throughout the O $2p_{x,y}$ orbitals hybridised with Cu $3d^{9}$.
-In the viewpoint of a one-band Hubbard or the $t$-$J$ model, the O $2p$ hole denoted $\underline{L}$ and Cu $3d^{9}$ orbitals form a ZRS, i.e., $3d^{9}\underline{L}$, as illustrated in Fig. 2(a).
-In the XAS spectrum of La$_{2}$CuO$_4$, there exists a “prepeak” at the absorption edge arising from the O $2p$ band hybridised with UHB.
-In the hole-doped compounds, a lower-energy peak labelled ZRS emerges near 528.5 eV, as shown in the inset of Fig.~2(b); in the under-doped regime, this ZRS intensity grows linearly with hole doping \cite{chen1991}.
-That is, hole doping manifests itself in the spectral weight transfer from UHB to ZRS as a consequence of electron correlations.
-For the O $1s$-to-$2p$ resonance, an electron is excited from the $1s$ core level to ZRS or UHB; O $K$-edge RIXS hence offers unique opportunities to probe the charge dynamics of hole-doped cuprates.
+The parent compound La$_{2}$CuO$_4$ is an antiferromagnet, in which the Cu ion has an electronic configuration $3d^9$ with a hole of $d_{x^{2} - y^{2}}$ symmetry; the strong correlation effects split the conduction band into the lower and upper Hubbard bands (UHB).
+In the hole-doped phase, antiferromagnetic correlations are decreased and a metallic state appears, as demonstrated in studies of the band theory\cite{Furness2018}.
+The X-ray absorption spectrum\cite{chen1992} (XAS) of O $K$-edge shows that the doped holes are on the O $2p_{x,y}$ orbitals hybridised with Cu $3d^{9}$.
+In the viewpoint of the three-band Hubbard model, the O $2p$ hole denoted $\underline{L}$ and Cu $3d^{9}$ orbitals form a ZRS, i.e., $3d^{9}\underline{L}$, which plays the role of the lower Hubbard band of the one-band Hubbard or the $t-J$ model.
+In the XAS of La$_{2}$CuO$_4$, there exists a “prepeak” at the absorption edge arising from the UHB hybridised with the O $2p$ band.
+In the hole-doped compounds, a lower-energy absorption feature labelled ZRS emerges near 528.5 eV, as shown in the inset of Fig.~2(b).
+In the under-doped regime, this ZRS intensity increases linearly with hole doping \cite{chen1991}; hole doping thus manifests itself in the spectral weight transfer from UHB to ZRS as a consequence of electron correlations.
+For the O $1s$-to-$2p$ resonance, an electron is excited from the $1s$ core level to ZRS or UHB; O $K$-edge RIXS spectra hence offer unique opportunities to probe the charge dynamics of hole-doped cuprates.